 In 2005, Mr Schwartz was elected as a fellow of the American Bar Association’s American bar foundation, whose membership is limited to one-third of 1 per cent of lawyers licensed to practice in each jurisdiction; and in a 2008 Global Competition Review survey, Mr Schwartz was voted one of the top 40 competition partners worldwide under the age of 40.
 In 2014, Super Lawyers magazine identified Mr Schwartz as one of its “Super Lawyers” for antitrust in the New York area.

-Mr Schwartz received his bachelor's degree in both mathematics and economics from The Johns Hopkins University in 1991, where he was a member of Phi Beta Kappa), a JD from the Yale Law School in 1995 (Olin scholar of law and economics); and a master's degree in 1995 and an MPhil degree in 1996, both in economics, from Yale University in 1995 and 1996, respectively.
+Mr Schwartz received his bachelor's degree in both mathematics and economics from The Johns Hopkins University in 1991, where he was a member of Phi Beta Kappa.
+He received his JD from the Yale Law School in 1995 (Olin scholar of law and economics); and a master's degree in 1995 and an MPhil degree in 1996, both in economics, from Yale University in 1995 and 1996 respectively.

 This biography is an extract from Who's Who Legal: Competition which can be purchased from our Shop.